 You certainly can use a food diary app like My Fitness Pal to track your carbs and calories tightly, but ballparking works for a lot of people!
 The easiest way to do that is to use the Healthy Plate method: half non-starchy vegetables, one quarter lean protein, and one quarter starches like rice, beans, pasta, potatoes, or breads.
 The version you may have seen come home from school with your kids includes more fruits, but if you’re looking to limit carbs, move your fruit to one serving at breakfast and one at a snack.
 Choosing complex, high fiber carbs can give you carb limit wiggle room because they lessen the effect on your blood sugar, so opt for those at least half the time.

-A 30% carbohydrate sample meal plan
+Low-carb meal plan: 30% carbohydrate sample plan

 So what might the ballpark of a 30% carbohydrate day look like?
 Here’s one example:

 Breakfast: 1 packet McCann’s instant oatmeal with 1/2 cup of berries and 1/4 cup of nuts.
 You could add an egg or sausage on the side.
 Coffee with a little half and half or up to a cup of unsweetened almond milk.
 (35 g carbs)

 Lunch: Deli turkey and cheese on sandwich rye with arugula, mustard and olive tapenade.
 Pepper strips and snow peas with ranch dressing.
 Unsweetened sparkling water.
 (32 g carbs)